 The melatonin that your body creates is a hormone.
 The kind you buy in a store is made in a factory.
 The amount of melatonin in supplements is higher than what your body produces naturally.
 It may help people who have low levels of melatonin, such as the elderly.
 Short-term use may be helpful for some people.3

-Side effects of OTC sleep aids
+What are the side effects of OTC sleep aids?

 Many over-the-counter sleep aids contain the chemical diphenhydramine or doxylamine succinate.
 Both are sedative antihistamines, which means these drugs are used to fight allergies.
 When taken at night, these drugs can make you sleepy enough to fall asleep.
 Other side effects include a hungover feeling, daytime drowsiness, difficulty concentrating, dry mouth, constipation, and blurred vision.2,3,5